2021–22 North Dakota Fighting Hawks men's ice hockey season: Season

 North Dakota's lineup saw a great deal of change with 14 of the team's 26 players in their first year with the program.
 While several were transfers from other schools, head coach Brad Berry had his work cut out for him in getting the team to work together.
-Despite the turnover, UND was still seen as having a good chance at the title and was ranked in the top-10 in the preseason polls.
+Despite the turnover, UND was still seen as having a good chance at the title and was ranked in the top ten in the preseason polls.
 However, the Hawks struggled with consistency early in the season and only possessed a middling record after the first month of the campaign.
 Once the team got into its conference schedule, they began playing much better and rose to the top of the NCHC.

-When they returned after the winter break, North Dakota was in the top-5 in both polls but the offense sputtered.
+When they returned after the winter break, North Dakota was in the top five in both polls but the offense sputtered.
 UND lost four games in a row, all to ranked teams, and began sinking in both the rankings and the standings.
 They recovered at the end of January and then had a tremendous month by winning seven out of eight games in February.
 The extended winning streak put them back atop the conference standings and had the Hawks set up for a 1st-place finish.
-Unfortunately, losing to Omaha in the final game of the regular season put UND into a tie with Denver and, because the Pioneers possessed the tie-breaker, meant that North Dakota received the #2 seed for the NCHC tournament.
+Unfortunately, losing to Omaha in the final game of the regular season put UND into a tie with Denver and, because the Pioneers possessed the tie-breaker, meant that North Dakota received the number two seed for the NCHC tournament.

 The entire second half of the Hawks season was dominated by the status of Jake Sanderson, the team's top prospect.
-He wasn't able to play a single game after January 29 due to joining Team USA at the 2022 Winter Olympics.
+He was not able to play a single game after January 29 due to joining Team USA at the 2022 Winter Olympics.
 During the competition, He came down with COVID-19, forcing him to miss the first game, and was then injured during the preliminary round.
 He remained out of the Fighting Hawks lineup for the rest of the regular season before returning for the team's quarterfinal match against Colorado College.

 Sanderson opened the scoring on his return, however, in spite of the boost his reappearance provided, the Hawks did not play well against the Tigers.
 North Dakota had almost three times as many wins as CC during the season but they got a huge fight from their opponents.
 UND only managed to score twice in each of the two games and it was only through the heroics of Zach Driscoll in goal that they managed to squeeze through into the semifinals.
 To make matters worse, Sanderson was injured while blocking a shot in the second match and ended up needing wrist surgery to repair the damage.
-While the team had demonstrated an ability to win without the big defenseman, they weren't able to replicate that effort in the semifinal and fell to Western Michigan.
+While the team had demonstrated an ability to win without the big defenseman, they were not able to replicate that effort in the semifinal and fell to Western Michigan.